nus-cs2103-AY2223S2/ip/docs/README.md

 ### `find` - Finding a task.

-Find tasks with matching keywords
+Find tasks with matching keywords.
+Format: `find KEYWORD`

 Example of usage: